 Stay Nearby

-For your two-day Walt Disney World experience, it can be beneficial to stay on the property.
+For your two-day Walt Disney World experience, it can be beneficial to stay on-site.
 Not only will you be nearby, but you'll also be able to take advantage of early entry.

 Guests of on-property hotels (as well as a few other, nearby hotels), can enter the parks 30 minutes before other guests.
-This can give you a big advantage in riding a few attractions before the lines get longer.
+This can give you a big advantage by letting you ride a few attractions before the lines get longer.

 Have you visited Walt Disney World over two days?